Blackfell/blackfell.github.io/_posts/2019-10-08-Mr-Robot-Walkthrough.md

 ### Hints

 Running a packet sniffer on the network you're attaching the VM to is a good idea here.
-Active discovery tools may be ok here, but can you find a tool (google if you need to), to discover hosts on eh network passively?
+Active discovery tools may be OK here, but can you find a tool (google if you need to), to discover hosts on eh network passively?

 ## Solution